Sharpy796/GlimmersExpanded/README.md

   - `COLOUR_RAINBOW` is 7
   - `COLOUR_INVIS` is 8
 - `mod_prefix` is a string that will be inserted into the ID of your glimmer.
 This is so I can credit you for glimmers that come from your mod!
 When specified, the ID of the spell will be `GLIMMERS_EXPANDED_[MOD_PREFIX]_COLOUR_CUSTOM_MATERIAL`.
 For example, if I wanted to specify the glimmer is from "My Awesome Mod," I might set the mod prefix as `"awesomeMod"`, and it would set the ID to `GLIMMERS_EXPANDED_AWESOMEMOD_COLOUR_CUSTOM_MATERIAL`.
 This is optional, and will default to `""`.
+- `spellid_suffix` is a string that will be used in the ID of your glimmer instead of the `name` you provide.
+This is mainly used for spells whose names are translations.
+When specified, the ID of the spell will be `GLIMMERS_EXPANDED_COLOUR_[SPELLID_SUFFIX]`. **If you do not specify this and you pass a translation as `name`, your spell's ID will be long and unintuitive.**
 - `is_rare` is a boolean that will determine whether you can find this glimmer in the glimmer lab pixel scene I created.
 It is advised to set this to `true` if your glimmer uses a rare and potentially game-breaking material, like Lively Concoction and Draught of Midas.
 This is optional, and will default to `false`.
 - `custom_action` is a function that will be called when the glimmer's action is called (when the spell is cast).
 A spell's action can do all sorts of things.
 If you know how to create custom spell actions, then feel free to use this.
 This is optional, and will default to `custom_action = function() end`.
 - `trail_mods` is a table of string values that can modify how the trail of your glimmer looks.
 The tags can be anything that is in a ParticleEmitterComponent (more info on these on the [wiki.gg page](https://noita.wiki.gg/wiki/Documentation:_ParticleEmitterComponent)).
 These values are optional, and will default to the values in `mods/GlimmersExpanded/files/entities/misc/colour_template.xml`, while `trail_mods` itself will default to `nil`.